Omarnot2far/python_omar_faruk/README.md

 **Week-1**: Introduction of

-1: Anaconda: A platform of data science where all the tools are included.
+1: **Anaconda**: A platform of data science where all the tools are included.
 Learned about Installation.

-2: Jupyter Notebook: Jupiter Notebook is a webbased environment which can be found in Anaconda Platform where you write basic Python code and execute.
+2: **Jupyter Notebook**: Jupiter Notebook is a webbased environment which can be found in Anaconda Platform where you write Python code and execute.

-  Basic Python concepts:
+Some Basic Python concepts @ basic_python file:

 - Variables store data

 - Lists are mutable, ordered collections

 - Tuples are immutable, ordered collections

 - Dictionaries store key-value pairs

 - Sets contain unique, unordered elements

 - For loops iterate over collections

 - Functions define reusable code blocks

 - If statements control program flow based on conditions

+3. **Git & Github**: Git is a version control system that helps developers track changes in their code over time.
+GitHub is a web-based platform that uses Git.
+It's like a social network for code.
+Included a file **git Cheatsheet**